 Working abroad sounds like an adventure to many people.
-However, job search in South Africa requires more than just the obvious South African CV writing and translation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in South Africa.
+However, job search in South Africa requires more than just the obvious South Africa CV with South Africa cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you start planning to go for a work in South Africa.

 Do not misjudge the impact a South Africa dress code can have on the end result of your adventure!
 For example, you will experience the different immigration rules and habits, job application procedures, the selection trends and the management culture.

 It is important to demonstrate at an interview good appearance as well as good manners.
 When invited, sit forward and do not slouch or lay back in the chair.
 Keep your hands still and avoid fidgeting.
 Do not show anger or emotions or raise your voice.
 Remain disciplined and in control.